Microworks

 Solo Piano | ca. 5.5 minutes

-If you have ever lost a beloved pet, you know it can be just as hard as losing a friend or family member.
+If you have ever lost a beloved pet, you know it can be almost as hard as losing a friend or family member.
 This piece was written to commemorate a loyal dog of 12 years who finally lost his battle with cancer over the summer of 2018.

 Dedicated to my mother.